News and More

 On the edge of Alfriston, Druscilla’s Zoo is a family-run, family-friendly zoo with over a hundred animals.
 Get up close and personal and feed the sloths, penguins, and capybaras, try the rides and playgrounds and have some Easter fun.
 Don’t miss the zoo’s exciting Easter things to do with their free Easter egg trail to find giant eggs and a fun new sensory attraction called Spark.

 Looking for Easter things to do for adults?
-Tucking a long string of awards under its belt Gusbourne wine estate has one vision and that’s to “create the finest wines in the world”.
-Try them out on a limited-edition wine tasting flight, sparkling tasting flight or estate tour across the Easter weekend.
+Tucking a long string of awards under its belt, Gusbourne wine estate has one vision—to “create the finest wines in the world.”
+Try them out on a limited-edition wine tasting flight, sparkling tasting flight, or estate tour across the Easter weekend.

-For Easter services across Lent and the Holy Week, medieval Canterbury Cathedral is one of the most atmospheric places to take them.
-Follow their full list of services here, and if you go, don’t miss the cathedral’s spectacular stained glass.
+For Easter services across Lent and Holy Week, medieval Canterbury Cathedral is one of the most atmospheric places to attend them.
+Follow their full list of services on their website, and if you go, don’t miss the cathedral’s spectacular stained glass.